Extended Producer Responsibility (EPR) for Packaging

 Producers and Businesses should continue to pursue efforts to reduce waste and use more sustainable packaging, knowing your efforts will be rewarded with reduced fee payments to the stewardship organization.
 If you are a local business, read our fact sheet to find out if you will be required to pay fees to the stewardship program, and how you can best prepare to reduce those fees.

 EPR Advocates in Other States should keep the momentum going!
-Oregon has passed a similar law to Maine's, and now so have Colorado and California.
+Oregon passed a similar law to Maine's, and so have Colorado and California.
 NRCM has a lot of information to share with you.
-We have developed Advocacy Resources for EPR for Packaging to help other states pass similar laws.
+We have developed Advocacy Resources for EPR for Packaging to help other states pass similar product stewardship laws.